Appdynamics/uwsgi-stat-server-extension/README.md

 ##Installation
 1. Clone this repository into your Machine Agent installation directory - \<machine_agent_dir\>/monitors/
+2. `chmod +x` \<machine_agent_dir\>/monitors/uwsgi-stat-server-extension/read-from-uWSGI-stats-server.sh
-2. Configure `WSGI_STATS_SERVER_SOCKET_PATH` to point to the socket that the uWSGI Sats Server is writing to.
+3. If needed, update `WSGI_STATS_SERVER_SOCKET_PATH` to point to the socket that the uWSGI Sats Server is writing to.
-3. Restart the Machine Agent.
+4. Restart the Machine Agent.

 ##Configuration
 | Param | Description |